layerfMRI/LAYNII/README.md

 Tutorials on layering, layer-smoothing, columnar analysis are [here in layerfmri blog](https://layerfmri.com/category/code/).

-**Note:** In order to read and write Nifti (.nii) data, I used code that was originally developed from Bob Cox and Rick Reynolds and adapted it for using here.

 ## Installation
 1. Download the all the files with from github E.g. with the command::
 ```